autism answers & prevention

 Do cell phones cause autism?
 Yes, they are strongly associated.
 This medical study shows the association.
-The study uses CDC and Federal Communications Commission (FCC) data to show that U.S. states with high rates of cell phone subscribers have much higher rates of autism.
+The study uses publically-available CDC and Federal Communications Commission (FCC) data to show that U.S. states with high rates of cell phone subscribers have much higher rates of autism.
 This shows use of cell phones by parents leads to autism in children.

 But not the mother's use of cell phones.
 A cohort study based on Amsterdam Born Children found that maternal mobile phone use during pregnancy does not increase the odds of behavior problems in their children.
-This is perfectly consistent with Coulomb's law; 80% of autism is coming from men's damaged reproductive DNA.
+This is another expression of Coulomb's law; our autism epidemic is from men's radiation-damaged reproductive DNA.